Wednesday, 20th November

 D6+D7

-Rectruitment tools in the digital era
+Rectruitment Tools in the Digital Era

-Wellbeing at a Tech University—Beyond the Lab and Lecture Hall
+Well-Being at a Tech University – Beyond the Lab and Lecture Hall

 Staff Week Tradition: Building Bridges for International Collaboration

-Josef Rebenda - VUT Brno
+Josef Rebenda - Brno University of Technology

 Implementing Equality: Moving Towards a Caring Institution